Bob Seger

 With a career spanning six decades, Seger has sold over 75 million records worldwide, making him one of the world's best-selling artists of all time.
 Seger was inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriters Hall of Fame in 2012.
 Seger was named Billboards 2015 Legend of Live honoree at the 12th annual Billboard Touring Conference & Awards, held November 18–19 at the Roosevelt Hotel in New York.
 His farewell tour took place in 2018 and 2019.

-Early years
+Early life and education

 Seger was born at Henry Ford Hospital in Detroit, Michigan, the son of Charlotte and Stewart Seger.
 At age five, he moved with his family to Ann Arbor.
 He had an older brother, George.